MLK Celebration, Education & Learning Series 2018

 - Friday, January 19, tickets are available to the general public (1 per person).

-Tickets are limited and available at the following locations: Miller Information Desk (3rd floor) in the Dudley H. Davis Center, Registrar’s Office Student Service Center Kiosk in Waterman Building, and the Larner College of Medicine Dean’s Office during business hours.
+Tickets are available at the following locations: Miller Information Desk (3rd floor) in the Dudley H. Davis Center, Registrar’s Office Student Service Center Kiosk in Waterman Building, and the Larner College of Medicine Dean’s Office during business hours.

 To request a disability-related accommodation, please contact Student Accessibility Services at 802-656-7753.